linode/docs/docs/development/bash/bash1/index.md

 ## Finding all text files that match a given string

-The presented bash script will accept one command line argument, that is the string that interests you, and a list of files that will be searched for that given string.
+The following bash script will accept one command line argument, which is a string you'd like to find, and then a list of files that will be searched for that given string.
 If there is a match, then the filename of the file will appear on the screen.

 {{< file "match.sh" bash >}}
 #!/bin/bash